wp-plugins/wprealestate/readme.txt

 * Custom manage-able property types
 * Manage the number of property listing per page

-Newly added in 3.1
+Newly added in 4.0
 ------------------

-* Create new page for list of properties by ad type ie; sale or rent
-* Add this shortcode [WPRE_LIST_PROPERTIES list_type=sale] or can use list_type=rent.
-Default is sale
-* Will be adding more filters and paramters in the shortcode listing
+* Translation Ready
+* I am still looking for help with translation of the text.
+If you can help, please drop any email to hozyali@gmail.com.
+Thanks

 NOTE: Existing users who are upgrading to this new version will need to go in settings page and update the property listing page first.
 And also have to update the property types in order to have the existing property listings work smooth.